TAToolbox/class-helper/README.md

 2. Copy this script to that folder

    - Only necessary if you want to run the script from anywhere in bash
 3. Change rights to the file with `chmod u+x ~/bin/class-helper`

    - This gives the user (u) the right to execute (x) the script

-### **Change the directory paths for your use case**

-I advise most people to keep the class repo path set to `~/Documents/Test` during testing until you are comfortable making changes to the _real_ class repo.
+4. Open the file in your preferred text editor and change the master Lesson Plans path (`01-Lesson-Plans/` or equivalent).
+Change the class repo path when you're ready.
+5. Execute the file with `class-helper` and use all that extra time to help students :)

+### Notes